Jess is a new mom to a baby boy. She writes about things she has learned through experience and research.

 3. Baby Loungers

 This is one thing I definitely did not think we would need.
-I will not put anything like this in my babies crib because these things are not safe for night time sleep, so I thought they wouldn't be useful at all.
-Luckily I was gifted a boppy lounger, and when the baby came I realized how useful it is to have a soft place for the baby to hang out.
-We use ours to let our baby nap or hang out on the couch with us.
+I will not put anything like this in my baby's crib because they are not safe for nighttime sleep, so I thought they wouldn't be useful at all.
+Luckily I was gifted a baby lounger, and when the baby came I realized how useful it is to have a soft place for the baby to hang out.
+We use ours to let our baby nap or hang out in the living room with us.